American Assassin: Plot

-In Istanbul, Hurley's team is identified, Victor is killed by Ghost, and the attempted intercept of the trigger device fails.
+In Istanbul, Hurley's team is identified and fails to intercept the trigger device.
 Rapp pursues the seller to his apartment, and after killing the man, retrieves his laptop.
 The information leads the team to Rome, where Orion operatives identify a nuclear physicist needed to craft the nuclear material into a functional nuclear weapon.
-While in Rome, Rapp uncovers a co-worker, Annika, as a foreign agent for Iran.
+Rapp uncovers a co-worker, Annika, as a foreign agent for Iran.
 She explains that she is working for the mainstream Iranian faction which is attempting to stop the hardliners from acquiring nuclear material.
-During a meeting between Hurley and an Iranian contact, Ghost ambushes them, kills the contact and captures Hurley.
+During a meeting between Hurley and an Iranian contact, Ghost ambushes them, kills the contact, and captures Hurley.

-At the CIA safe house in Rome, Annika is being moved under guard by two Mossad agents when Rapp intercepts the car and frees her.
+At the CIA safe house, Annika is being moved under guard by two Mossad agents when Rapp intercepts the car and frees her.
 Working together, they locate the subterranean headquarters Ghost is using to build the nuclear device.
-After infiltrating the tunnels, Rapp locates and frees a badly injured Hurley.
-Annika is captured by Ghost and used as a hostage, so she kills herself with Ghost's gun to give Rapp a chance to kill Ghost.
+After infiltrating the tunnels, Rapp locates and frees Hurley.
+Annika is captured by Ghost and used as a hostage, so she kills herself to give Rapp a chance to kill Ghost.
 However, Ghost escapes onto a boat with the nuke.
-Based on an earlier conversation, Hurley deduces that Ghost intends to make a kamikaze attack against the U.S. Navy's Sixth Fleet.
+Hurley deduces that Ghost intends to make a kamikaze attack against the U.S. Navy's Sixth Fleet.
 Rapp chases after Ghost's boat, while the Sixth Fleet, alerted to the impending nuclear attack through CIA channels, prepares for the attack.

 Aboard Ghost's boat, Rapp kills Ghost and attempts to divert the boat away from the Sixth Fleet to shield the ships from the blast, before throwing the nuclear weapon into the sea and escaping aboard a Navy rescue helicopter sent by Irene to rescue Hurley.
-Seconds later the device detonates, creating a massive sink hole and subsequent tsunami that inundates the Sixth Fleet vessels, but the fleet survives the blast.
+Seconds later the device detonates, creating a massive sinkhole and subsequent tsunami that inundates the Sixth Fleet vessels, but the fleet survives the blast.

-In the aftermath of the blast, Hurley is recovering from his injuries and notes that Rapp is on vacation in Dubai, while watching news reports indicating that the Iranian faction which tried to obtain the nuclear weapon will win the presidential election and is blaming the nuclear attack on the CIA.
-In Dubai, the faction candidate and his escorts enter an elevator in which Rapp is already present, smiling.
+In the aftermath of the blast, Hurley is recovering from his injuries and notes that Rapp is on vacation in Dubai, while watching news reports indicating that the Iranian faction that tried to obtain the nuclear weapon will win the presidential election and is blaming the nuclear attack on the CIA.
+In Dubai, the faction candidate and his escorts enter an elevator in which Rapp is already present.